csdoge22/Automobile-O-Mmender/README.md

 ### Skills Inherited
 * HTTP (from Computer Networking)

-# Phase 2
+# Phase 2 (Personalized Phase)
 This phase is dedicated towards choosing the best cars given a prompt from the user.

-MORE TO SAY.
+**Some example prompts:**
+1. The top 10 most cost effective cars
+2. Five of the best electric cars overall
+3. Cars with identical stats to the Acura NSX 2016

+## Natural Language Processing and Deep Learning
+* HuggingFace
+* PyTorch